lbanozic/rapid-scrum-poker/README.md

 UI is built using [Chakra UI](https://chakra-ui.com/) component library.

-The app is communicating with the server by using WebSockets with [Socket.IO](https://socket.io/).
+The app is communicating with the server by using WebSockets with [Socket.IO](https://socket.io/) and is hosted on [Render](https://render.com/).